 Remote GDB Server

-The Remote GDB Server configuration builds your CMake or custom target locally, uploads the binary to the remote machine, launches it under gdbserver, and connects the CLion debugger.
+The Remote GDB Server configuration builds your target locally, uploads the binary to the remote machine, launches it under gdbserver, and connects the CLion debugger.

 Create a Remote GDB Server configuration

 Go to Run | Edit Configurations, click , and select Remote GDB Server from the list of templates.

 Click the button to configure custom targets in the dialog.

 Select the client debugger: bundled multiarch GDB (default), one of the toolchain debuggers, or a custom GDB binary.

 Select one of the existing SSH configurations from the drop-down list or click to create a new one.
 Provide the credentials for accessing your remote machine:

 Your executable can be uploaded every time you start a debug session (Always) or upon the changes in the binary (Updated Only ).
 You can also choose to skip uploading (None ).

 Specify the remote folder where the executable will be placed.

 'target remote' args